 Planning pregnancy after breast cancer treatment

-Find out more about planning pregnancy after breast cancer treatment.
-And see our list of useful organisations to support you further.
+Find out more about planning pregnancy after your breast cancer treatment has finished and see our list of useful organisations to support you further.

 1. Checking your fertility after treatment

-After your treatment has finished, there’s no totally reliable way of checking how it has affected your fertility.
+After your treatment has finished there’s no totally reliable way of checking how treatment has affected fertility.

 2. Pregnancy after breast cancer

-For many women, deciding whether to try to get pregnant after a diagnosis of breast cancer is difficult.
+Deciding whether to try to get pregnant after a breast cancer diagnosis can be difficult.

 Do I need to wait before trying for a baby?